What is “emotional numbness?”

 She’s not the only one who has felt this way, so we asked our Mighty community to share something they do because they’re emotionally “numb.”
 You can read what they shared below.

 If you can relate to feeling numb, you’re not alone.
-Whether you’re struggling with numbness from a struggle with mental illness symptoms, the impact of trauma, grief or something else, we want you to know we see you.
+Whether you’re struggling with numbness from mental illness symptoms, the impact of trauma, grief or something else, we want you to know we see you.

 Here are things people don’t realize you’re doing because you’re emotionally “numb”: